contao/docs/docs/manual/performance/http-caching.en.md

 #### `COOKIE_ALLOW_LIST`

 {{% notice info %}}
-In Contao **4.9** this variable is still called `COOKIE_WHITELIST`.
+In Contao **4.9**, this variable is still called `COOKIE_WHITELIST`.
 {{% /notice %}}

-This environment variable allows you to configure which cookies should be passed to the application and therefore disable the caching.
+This environment variable allows you to configure which cookies are passed to the application and therefore disable caching.
 By default, Contao uses only **four cookies** in its core distribution without any extensions which are all DSGVO-safe because it is technically necessary:

 1. The ID of the PHP session, which by default `PHPSESSID`is
-2. The CSRF cookie to prevent [CSRF attacks](https://owasp.org/www-community/attacks/csrf).
+2. The CSRF cookie to prevent [CSRF attacks](https://owasp.org/www-community/attacks/csrf)
 3. The Trusted Device Cookie for trusted devices with two-factor authentication enabled.
 4. The Remember-Me cookie when the Remember-Me function is enabled.